vbotka/rcb/docs/source/cron.rst

 .. seealso:: The defaults of the Ansible role vbotka.rcb `defaults/main.yml <https://github.com/vbotka/ansible-rcb/blob/master/defaults/main.yml>`_

-2. Use Ansible role `vbotka.linux_postinstall <https://galaxy.ansible.com/vbotka/linux-postinstall/>`_
+2) Use Ansible role :l:`vbotka.linux_postinstall`

-If the system is Linux the systemic way is to keep *rcb_rsnapshot_cron=false* and configure all crontab entries of the system with Ansible role `vbotka.linux_postinstall <https://galaxy.ansible.com/vbotka/linux-postinstall/>`_.
+If the system is Linux the systemic way is to keep *rcb_rsnapshot_cron=false* and configure all crontab entries of the system with Ansible role :l:`vbotka.linux_postinstall`.
 To use this role, install it

 .. code-block:: Bash

   shell> ansible-galaxy install vbotka.linux_postinstall

 and configure the variables *lp_cron_var* and *lp_cron_tab*.
-Then configure the *linux-postinstall.yml* playbook and run it.
+Then configure the *linux-postinstall.yml* playbook and run it

 .. code-block:: Bash